Military band: NATO

 The SHAPE International Band is the official military band for the Supreme Allied Commander Europe (SACEUR) of NATO.
 Officially, it is based out of the Supreme Headquarters Allied Powers Europe in Mons, Belgium and functions as a public relations unit that represents the SACEUR and NATO as a whole.
 Although being mostly composed of musicians of the United States Armed Forces, it also consists of musicians from other countries in the alliance.

 NORAD

 The North American Air Defense (NORAD) Command Band was a military band sponsored by the United States Air Force and was composed of members from the US Army, Navy, and Air Force as well as the Royal Canadian Air Force.
 It was created in 1959 and operated as a 90-member touring orchestra.
 Notable members include Scottish-Canadian musician Bobby Herriot.
 In 1991, the band was re-designated as "America's Band in Blue" before being merged with the 15th Air Force Band of the Golden West in 1994, providing the premise for what is today the United States Air Force Band of the Golden West.

 IMMS

-The International Military Music Society (IMMS) is a public organization based in the United Kingdom that is dedicated to preserving military bands and their history internationally.
+The International Military Music Society (IMMS) is a public organization based in the United Kingdom that is dedicated to encourage interest in military bands, their activities and history internationally.
 The society has branches and members in 38 countries.